MSSSAR Eagle Scout Recognition and Scholarship Programs

-The top National winner receives a Scholarship award and is brought as a guest to the National SAR Congress, held in June or July each year, where the award is made and the Eagle presents his essay to the assembly.
-The National first runner-up receives an award, and the second runner-up also is presented an award at State society meetings.
+The top National winner receives an $8,000 Scholarship award and is brought as a guest to the National SAR Congress, held in June or July each year, where the award is made and the Eagle presents his essay to the assembly.
+The National first runner-up receives a $4,000 award, and the second runner-up $2,000, presented at State society meetings.

 Any Eagle Scout is eligible to apply who is still registered actively in a Scout unit provided that he does NOT reach his 19th birthday in the calendar year of application.

-An Eagle may apply more than one year, but no individual may be awarded more total dollars than the First Place award.
-For example, if an Eagle applies one year and receives the National runner-up award of and has not reached his 19th birthday in the following calendar year, he may apply the second year, but if he were the First Place winner, he would receive only an additional amount equal to the National runner-up award.
+An Eagle may apply more than one year, but no individual may be awarded more total dollars than the $8,000 First Place award.
+For example, if an Eagle applies one year and receives the National runner-up award of $4,000, and has not reached his 19th birthday in the following calendar year, he may apply the second year, but if he were the First Place winner, he would receive only an additional $4,000.

 This annual competition is conducted on a calendar year basis.
 The deadline for submitting applications for the MSSSAR state competition is the 31st of December each year.
 The deadline for the chapter competition submissions may be set anytime prior to that date.
 You will have to check with the individual chapter for the date.